MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-overview.md

 - **Scalability**.
 The edge pipeline can handle large volumes of data from monitored resources that may be limited by other collection methods such as Azure Monitor agent.
 - **Periodic connectivity**.
 Some environments may have unreliable connectivity to the cloud, or may have long unexpected periods without connection.
 The edge pipeline can cache data locally and sync with the cloud when connectivity is restored.
 - **Layered network**.
 In some environments, the network is segmented and data cannot be sent directly to the cloud.
 The edge pipeline can be used to collect data from monitored resources without cloud access and manage the connection to Azure Monitor in the cloud.

+The Azure Monitor pipeline itself consists of two components:

+- **Cloud pipeline** is a component of Azure Monitor that's automatically available in your Azure subscription.
+It requires no configuration, and doesn't appear in the Azure portal.
+It represents the processing path for data that's sent to Azure Monitor.
+The DCR provides instructions for how the cloud pipeline should process data it receives.
+- **Edge pipeline** is an optional component that extends the Azure Monitor pipeline to your own data center.
+It enables at-scale collection and routing of telemetry data before it's delivered to the cloud pipeline.
+See [Edge pipeline](#edge-pipeline) for details on the value of this component.

 ## Data collection scenarios